friedhelmvictor/lob-dex-wash-trading-paper/readme.md

 ## Instructions

+You will need at least 32GB RAM, or large enough swap space to run everything.
+It took about 2.5 hours to run everything on a Ryzen 5 3600.

 ### Data

 The following data files can be downloaded from Zenodo, and should be placed in the `data` directory: